Spray paint

-Aerosol paint (commonly spray paint) is paint that comes in a sealed, pressurized container and is released in an aerosol spray when a valve button is depressed.
+Spray paint (formally aerosol paint) is paint that comes in a sealed, pressurized can and is released in an aerosol spray when a valve button is depressed.
+The propellant is what the container of pressurized gas is called.
+When the pressure holding the gas is released through the valve, the aerosol paint releases as a fine spray.
 Aerosol painting is one form of spray painting; it leaves a smooth, even coat, unlike many traditional rolled and brushed paints.
-Standard-sized cans are lightweight, portable, inexpensive, and easy to store.
 Aerosol primer can be applied directly to bare metal and many plastics.

-Graffiti artists are known to use spray paint because the medium is quick, permanent, and portable.
-The origin of the product, however, dates back to 1949, when it was designed for the very practical purpose of applying aluminum paint coatings to radiators.